Lathrop Brown

-Lathrop Brown (February 26, 1883 – November 28, 1959) was a wealthy United States Representative from New York.
+Lathrop Brown (February 26, 1883 – November 28, 1959) was a United States Representative from New York.
 Born in New York City, he graduated from Groton School in 1900 and from Harvard University in 1903, where he was roommates with Franklin Delano Roosevelt.
 He engaged in the real estate business and served in Squadron A of the National Guard of New York, for five years.

+He was keenly interested in eugenics.

 Government service

 He was elected as a Democrat to the Sixty-third Congress (March 4, 1913 – March 3, 1915) and unsuccessfully contested the election of Frederick C. Hicks to the Sixty-fourth Congress.
 He was special assistant to the Secretary of the Interior from March 1917 to October 1918, and served as a private in the Tank Corps during the First World War.
 He was joint secretary of President Woodrow Wilson's Industrial Conference in 1919 and was a delegate to the Democratic National Conventions in 1920, 1924, and 1936.
 He studied monetary theory at the Graduate School of Harvard University from 1928 to 1932.